President: 11 babies killed in fire at Senegalese hospital

-DAKAR, Senegal -- A fire in the neonatal unit of a hospital in Senegal has killed 11 newborns, President Macky Sall said.
-Only three infants could be saved.

-“To their mothers and families, I express my deepest sympathy,” Sall tweeted late Wednesday.
+“To their mothers and families, I express my deepest sympathy,” Sall had tweeted upon hearing the news of the fire.

-The fire was blamed on an electrical short circuit at the Mame Abdou Aziz Sy Dabakh Hospital in Tivaouane, a town 120 kilometers (75 miles) northeast of the capital, Dakar, Mayor Demba Diop said.
+His chief of staff, minister Augustin Tine, visited the remains of the hospital Thursday.

+“We have come to be close to the people, in particular the parents,” he said.
+We have come to share the suffering, he added, “to share our condolences and to say again it is a misfortune that has hit our country, but we keep our faith.”

 The deadly fire comes a year after four other newborns died in a hospital fire in Linguere in northern Senegal.

-Note: This story has been corrected to show the correct spelling of the hospital is Abdoul Aziz Sy Dabakh Hospital.